zekzekus/dotfiles/README.md

 * Leader key is `space`.
 * Local leader is `\`.
 * I am using [deoplete](https://github.com/Shougo/deoplete.nvim/) as autocompletion engine.
 It uses language client sources by default except vimscript and Go.
 Those have their own sources implemented.
-* For a while i am going for simplicity so i removed statusline completely.
+* For a while I am going for simplicity so I removed statusline completely.

 ### Installation